Skip to content

 πŸ“š Table of Contents

-πŸ›‘οΈ Sovereign Configuration (The Zero-Secrets Handshake)
+πŸ›‘οΈ Secure Configuration (The Zero-Secrets Handshake)

 To ensure your instance of Tadpole OS remains private and sovereign, you must supply your own API keys.
 Never commit your keys to version control.